projectcontour/community/GOVERNANCE.md

 ## Code Repositories

-The following code repositories are governed by Contour community and maintained under the `ProjectContour` namespace.
+All the code repositories owned by the Project Contour Github Organization are governed by Contour community and maintained under the `ProjectContour` namespace.
+The following repos are the most noteworthy:

 * **[Contour](https://github.com/ProjectContour/Contour):** Main Contour codebase.
-* **[Gimbal](https://github.com/ProjectContour/Gimbal):** Gimbal is an ingress load balancing platform capable of routing traffic to multiple Kubernetes and OpenStack clusters
 * **[community](https://github.com/ProjectContour/community):** Used to store community-related material–e.g., proposals, presentation slides, governance documents, community meeting minutes, etc.
-* **[ir2proxy ](https://github.com/ProjectContour/ir2proxy):** ir2proxy is a tool to convert Contour's IngressRoute resources to HTTPProxy resources.
+* **[contour-operator](https://github.com/ProjectContour/Contour):** The Contour Operator is a tool for installing and managing Contour.

 ## Community Roles

+All of the below roles share the responsibility to abide by the Code of Conduct and work together towards making the project better.

 * **Users:** Members that engage with the Contour community via any medium (Slack, GitHub, mailing lists, etc.).
 * **Contributors:** Regular contributions to projects (documentation, code reviews, responding to issues, participation in proposal discussions, contributing code, etc.).
+* **Reviewer:** Review contributions from other members.
 * **Maintainers**: The Contour project leaders.
 They are responsible for the overall health and direction of the project; final reviewers of PRs and responsible for releases.
-Some Maintainers are responsible for one or more components within a project, acting as technical leads for that component.
-Maintainers are expected to contribute code and documentation, review PRs including ensuring quality of code, triage issues, proactively fix bugs, and perform maintenance tasks for these components.
+* **SIG members/owner**: Members of specific SIG are reposnible for the SIG topic and are marked as maintainers

+### User
+WIP: Needs definition

+### Contributor
+WIP: Needs definition
+### Reviewer
+WIP: Reviewers are able to review code for quality and correctness on some part of a subproject.
+They are knowledgeable about both the codebase and software engineering principles.

+#### Requirements

+* member for at least 3 months
+* Primary reviewer for at least 5 PRs to the codebase
+* Reviewed or merged at least 20 substantial PRs to the codebase
+* Knowledgeable about the codebase
+* Sponsored by a maintainer
+* With no objections from other maintainer
+* May either self-nominate, be nominated by an maintainer in this subproject, or be nominated by a robot

+#### Responsibilities and privileges

+* Tests are automatically run for PullRequests from members of the Contour GitHub organization
+* Code reviewer status may be a precondition to accepting large code contributions
+* Responsible for project quality control via code reviews
+* Focus on code quality and correctness, including testing and factoring
+* May also review for more holistic issues, but not a requirement
+* Expected to be responsive to review requests
+* Assigned PRs to review related to subproject of expertise
+* Assigned test bugs related to subproject of expertise

 ### Maintainers

 New maintainers must be nominated by an existing maintainer and must be elected by a supermajority of existing maintainers.
 Likewise, maintainers can be removed by a supermajority of the existing maintainers or can resign by notifying one of the maintainers.

+#### Maintainer Expectations

+Maintainers have the ability to merge code into the project.
+Anyone can become a Container maintainer (see "Becoming a maintainer" below.)

+As such, there are certain expectations for maintainers.
+Contour maintainers are expected to:

+* Review pull requests, triage issues, and fix bugs in their areas of expertise, ensuring that all changes go through the project's code review and integration processes.
+* Monitor cncf-contour-* emails and the Contour Slack, and help out when possible.
+* Rapidly respond to any time-sensitive security release processes.

+Some Maintainers are responsible for one or more components within a project, acting as technical leads for that component.
+Maintainers are expected to contribute code and documentation, review PRs including ensuring quality of code, triage issues, proactively fix bugs, and perform maintenance tasks for these components.

+If a maintainer is no longer interested in or cannot perform the duties listed above, they should move themselves to emeritus status.
+If necessary, this can also occur through the decision-making process outlined below.

+### SIGs and SIG-owner

+SIGs oversee and coordinate the interests and needs of end users and projects in a particular area.
+By definition, they are long-lived groups that coordinate their work with the maintainers team and are led primarily by recognized experts in the relevant field and supported by other contributors.

+SIG Owners are responsible to drive and engage the respective SIG in area of topic.
+Contribute to code or non-code repositories and sub-projects.

+e.g. SIG-Community SIG-Docs...

 ### Supermajority